City Employee Safety - Total Recordable Injury Rate (TRIR) YTD

 City Organization Impact on Performance

-High - Reducing the RAF rate requires the City to reduce the number of injuries that are sustained in any given year.
+High - Reducing the TRIR rate requires the City to reduce the number of injuries that are sustained in any given year.
 Driving down injuries requires workgroups to actively work to identify and mitigate injury causes.
 We are seeing more employee involvement throughout the City now than at any point in the past through sharing of best practices and lessons learned, excellent active safety meeting attendance, new safety teams being launched, and safety team members being called on more than ever by their workgroups to help spearhead safety improvements.

 This metric contains General Industry and Public Entities benchmark data.
 The General Industry benchmark gives overall context to the City’s performance, while the Public Entities benchmark allows for a closer comparison that accounts for the unique challenges that face local governments.